markikojr/DataScience/README.md

 # Data Science Portfolio

 ## Description: Data Science, Machine Learning, Deep Learning and Python.
-Directory contains folders with runnable sample python programs for machine learning.
+Directory contains folders with runnable sample python programs for machine learning algorithms such as classification, regression, unsupervised, recommender system, deep learning, spark and python basics.

 ## To run:
 - First install python3 and libraries.
 Install the requirements for your project using `pip install -r requirements.txt`.